Monday, 21 April 2008

 Sex and the Gods

 I had heard about the temples of Khujaraho and Konark, where eroticism is mixed with prayers, but I hadn't had an opportunity to visit them so far.
-So when Dr Mani proposed that we make an early morning trip to Konark temple, I was very happy.
+So, during my visit to Odisha, when Dr Mani proposed that we make an early morning trip to Konark temple, I was very happy.

 The entrance and the first glimpse of the ruins of the sun temple built around 1250 AD under king Narsimha with a tinge of morning mist was breath-taking.

-Pilgrims of all sizes and shapes, were every where reaching there in buses, perhaps stopping at Konark on their way to the more famous Jaggannath temple in Puri.
+Pilgrims of all sizes and shapes, were every where arriving there in buses, perhaps stopping at Konark on their way to the more famous Jaggannath temple in Puri.

 Konark is not just erotic art but is an incredibly beautiful structure.
-I really liked the three sun god statues, like this one below sitting on a horse.
+I really liked the three Sun god (Surya) statues, like this one below sitting on a horse.

-The whole temple is made like a chariot with twelve wheels, symbolising the twelve months of the year, pulled by seven horses, representing perhaps the seven days of the week (?
-I am not sure if ancient Indian calendar had weeks).
-The wheels, the statues, the carvings, everything is exquisite.
+The whole temple is made like a chariot with twelve wheels, symbolising the twelve months of the year, pulled by seven horses, representing the seven days of the week.
+The wheels, the statues, the carvings, the architecture, everything is exquisite.

 Thinking about the sense of shame usually associated with anything to do with sex, I was wondering about the impact of these erotic statues on the common pilgrims and school students.
 However, my impression was that barring a few men, who did look towards these panels from a distance, most of the pilgrims kept their heads down and took only fleeting glimpses of the erotic sculptures.